Setouchi, Okayama

 Setouchi (瀬戸内市, Setouchi-shi) is a city located in southern Okayama Prefecture, Japan.
 As of 31 January 2023, the city had an estimated population of 36,499 in 15,934 households and a population density of 290 persons per km².
 The total area of the city is 125.45 sqkm.

 Geography

 Setouchi is located in southeastern Okayama Prefecture(called the Tobi region) to the east of the prefectural capital of Okayama city.
 It faces the Seto Inland Sea to the south, and the coastline is intricate and forms part of the Setonaikai National Park.
-Inhabited islands such as Nagashima and the Ushimado Islands and within the city limits.The western part forms part of the Okayama Plain across the Yoshii River and is called the Sencho Plain.
+Inhabited islands such as Nagashima and the Ushimado Islands are within the city limits.The western part forms part of the Okayama Plain across the Yoshii River and is called the Sencho Plain.
 Most of the area is mountain forest at an elevation of 100 to 300 meters.